devopness/devopness/docs/credentials/get-credential-status.md

 ---
 title: Get a Credential’s Status
-intro: Sometimes you may want to verify if a credential currently has the required permissions and access in a given provider.
-Get a Credential's Status to validate if a credential is still active and has the necessary permissions.
+intro: Get a Credential's Status to validate if a credential is still active and remains accepted by its provider.
 links:
     overview:
     quickstart: